 Train for Skills with Directed Practice

-Many offenders lack the skills needed to live law abiding lifestyles.
-Cognitive behavioral programming
+Many parolees lack the skills needed to live law abiding lifestyles.

 (pdf) has been proven to be an effective method of training people how to make changes that are lasting.
 Cognitive behavioral treatment is based on the premise that thoughts, attitudes and beliefs strongly influence how one acts.
 Accordingly, training offenders on alternatives to criminal/anti-social thinking, attitudes, and beliefs and practicing pro-social responses can reduce the likelihood of criminal behavior.
 The Board contracted with the National Curriculum and Training Institute to have staff trained on delivering cognitive behavioral groups.
 Cognitive life skills, violence prevention, anger management, and drug/alcohol groups are offered by Board staff in all 10 districts.